robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 But through an API (Application Programming Interface, which lets different computer programs talk with each other), ChatGPT can process and incorporate new information in real-time.
 This feature enables it to stay up-to-date with the latest developments or specific knowledge in an industry or field.

 To demonstrate how this might work, I built a domain-specific chatbox (here)[].
 In my example, I took the 2023 investment outlook summaries posted to the web  by Morgan Stanley [(here)](https://www.morganstanley.com/ideas/global-investment-strategy-outlook-2023), JPMorgan [(here)](https://www.jpmorgan.com/insights/research/market-outlook) and Goldman Sachs [(here)](https://www.goldmansachs.com/insights/pages/gs-research/macro-outlook-2023-this-cycle-is-different/report.pdf) and combined them into one 4,000 word document.
-(Note: Most of the my code was adapted from OpenAI's [cookbook](https://github.com/openai/openai-cookbook) of code examples for leveraging the ChatGPT model.)
+(Note: Most of the my code was adapted from OpenAI's [cookbook](https://github.com/openai/openai-cookbook) of code examples for working with ChatGPT.)

 Through a process described in more detail below, the investment outlook information was fed into ChatGPT and became the basis for responses to questions such as: "What does Goldman see happening with inflation in 2023?" and "What is the outlook for the bond market?"

-Below is an overview of what I found out about ChatGPT,  written for both technical and general audiences.
+Below is an overview of what I discovered through the development process, written for both technical and general audiences.

-(And, by the way, GPT stands for “Generative Pre-trained Transformer,” a technical reference to the AI model.)
+(By the way, GPT stands for “Generative Pre-trained Transformer,” a technical reference to the AI model.)

 ## ChatGPT’s Many Uses
 ChatGPT’s capabilities go well beyond what traditional chatboxes offer:
 - It can be used to draft copy for marketing materials, blog posts and product descriptions.
 - It can edit, summarize or translate any text, and write in almost any voice (e.g., as a pirate).
-- It can be used for text classification – for example, whether tweets about my organization are positive or negative last week.
+- It can be used for text classification – for example, whether tweets about my organization were positive or negative last week.
 - It can search documents via “semantic search,” which captures the broader intent of your search query, not just the exact words.

 On the computer coding side: